sanger/lighthouse/README.md

     python -m pytest -vx

+A wrapper is provided with pipenv (look in the Pipfile's `[scripts]` block for more information):

+    pipenv run test

 **NB**: Make sure to be in the virtual environment (`pipenv shell`) before running the tests:

 ## Deployment